agvxov/cursed_c/README.md

 which is also valid due to the same mechanic.

 ### Haskel style semi-colons
-I guess it's self evident that C being whitespace agnostic, starting every line with ';' instead of closing them with it, is valid, however it's a rarely though about possibility.
+I guess it's self-evident that C being whitespace agnostic, starting every line with ';' instead of closing them with it, is valid, however it's a rarely thought about possibility.
 Also, semi-colons are stackable.

 **Pro-tip:** the next time someone proposes indenting with spaces to you,